 - Breathe into your abdomen with your diaphragm.
 Deep, rhythmic breathing puts your nervous system into a restful state, which will reduce stress, improve immunity, and provide greater mental clarity.

-- Limit dairy, wheat, junk foods, and sugar. nike free These foods in particular cause mucus production and depress immunity.
+- Limit dairy, wheat, junk foods, and sugar.
+These foods in particular cause mucus production and depress immunity.
 A whole foods diet is your best bet, especially with warm, cooked foods as the weather gets colder.

 - Do daily shower hydrotherapy.
 End your shower with a cool spray starting with your extremities and ending with your torso.
 This will invigorate you and boost your circulation.

 - Resolve old grief and let go of old attachments.
 Grief is the emotion associated with the lung, and unresolved or unexpressed sadness can block the lungs energetically, which can lead to less than optimal physical functioning.
+Grief also depresses immunity physically through connections among emotions, the nervous system, and the immune system.

 News And Educational Articles